 Recognized as a Texas Super Lawyer-Rising Star (Thomson Reuters), 2007 – 2009, 2014.

 Testified in front of the Texas House of Representatives Judiciary & Civil Jurisprudence Committee related to proposed changes to Texas Civil Practice and Remedies Code Chapter 95.
 March 28, 2017.

-State Bar of Texas, U.S. District Court for the Southern District of Texas
+Member of the State Bar of Texas, U.S. District Court for the Southern District of Texas

 State Bar of California, U.S. District Courts for the Central and Northern Districts of California

 Texas Bar Foundation, Life Fellow